 An iron pillar that old should have fallen to dust and blown away with the breeze long before now.
 Nonetheless, the Hindu-made pillar stands strong above the Islamic ruins which will fall to dust long before the pillar does.

 King Chandragupta II

-According to a popular translation of the Brahmi script upon the Iron Pillar of Delhi, the pillar was made for a king (presumably of the Gupta period, given the era of its creation).
+According to a popular translation of the Brahmi script upon the Iron Pillar of Delhi, the pillar was made for a king.
+The king is presumably of the Gupta period, given the era of its creation.
 It was also made to honor one of the most important Hindu gods – Vishnu.
 Which Gupta king the Iron Pillar was made for is not made clear by the inscription.
 However, it is widely believed that the inscription refers to King Chandragupta II who reigned from circa 375 to 415 CE.

 One of the main catalysts for rust is humidity and Delhi is not very humid.
 This could be one of the factors in the natural preservation of the Iron Pillar of Delhi.
-Other possibilities include the skill of the men who made the pillar, the quality of the materials used (unlikely) and fortuitous conditions that caused a protective layer to appear on the pillar.
-Many sources cite a protective layer of something called “misawite” as the reason for the Iron Pillar’s condition.
-However, the term misawite seems to appear only in conversation about the Iron Pillar, so it is hard to test the veracity of those claims.
+Other possibilities include the skill of the men who made the pillar, the quality of the materials used and the fortuitous conditions that caused a protective layer to appear on the pillar.

 A study conducted in 1963 by M.K.
 Ghosh of the National Metallurgical Laboratory suggests the pillar was created by hammering lumps of hot iron, one at a time, to shape the pillar.
 Each lump weighed 44 to 66 lbs each.
 A close look on the surface of the pillar shows the hammer marks of the forged iron.
 Ghosh opined 120 laborers took two weeks to create the pillar.